Food Network Star’s Murderer Reveals Gruesome Details Of Dismembering Her — Watch

 Click For More Pics Of Cristie

-Cristie Codd was a contestant on season 8 of reality cooking contest “Food Network Star”.
+Cristie Codd was a contestant on season 8 of the reality cooking contest “Food Network Star”.

 HollywoodLifers, you can leave your thoughts for the Cobbs’ family and friends below.